williamAstudillo/app_weather/README.md

 ```
 It will runs on  http://localhost:3000.

-I want to invited you to look at the following link [app_weather](https://williamastudillo.github.io/app_weather/)
+I want to invite you to look at the following link [app_weather](https://williamastudillo.github.io/app_weather/)

 ![Alt Text](https://media.giphy.com/media/ARqhhqcZXKzhS7xZUq/giphy.gif)